 'A blessing!' he repeats, catching himself by surprise.
 'Here I am using religious terminology.
 I never use the word "blessing" '...

-'At least,' he adds, 'I hope so.
+'At least,' he adds with a grin, 'I hope so.
 We'll see with the next poem I write, maybe it'll all come out again.'

 And possibly the political too?
 Because there's the rub....
-Though decidedly political at heart (when the topic takes him, he'll tear off in a political rant round the house), he's never been entirely comfortable with introducing politics to his poetry (though he made a point of contributing to Writing to the Wire, edited by Dan Disney and Kit Kelen, on the asylum seekers in detention issue).
-Perhaps he's concerned not to be polemical, perhaps he's wary of politically derived emotion as a driver, to the detriment of form and structure....
+Though decidedly political at heart (when the topic takes him, he'll tear off round the house engaging in a political rant with anyone who'll listen), he's never been entirely comfortable with introducing politics to his poetry (though he made a particular point of contributing to Writing to the Wire, edited by Dan Disney and Kit Kelen, on the asylum seekers in detention issue).
+Perhaps he's concerned not to appear polemical, perhaps he's wary of politically derived emotion as a driver to the detriment of form and structure....

 Or perhaps he's edging towards a fork in the road ... ?
-Many Australian poets have successfully fused the personal with the political - Ken Bolton, Judith Wright, Oodgeroo Noonuccal, Graham Rowlands, Peter Minter, John Kinsella, Pam Brown and Tim Thorne among them.
-Curnow holds Thorne (instigator and for many years the director of the Tasmanian Poetry Festival) and his ouevre in high regard, yet Tim too once questioned the notion that poetry and politics might readily mix:
+Many poets have successfully fused the personal with the political - among Australians, Ken Bolton, Judith Wright, Oodgeroo Noonuccal, Graham Rowlands, Peter Minter, John Kinsella, Pam Brown and Tim Thorne to name a few.
+Curnow holds Thorne (instigator and for many years the director of the Tasmanian Poetry Festival) and his ouevre in high regard.
+Tim too once questioned the notion that poetry and politics might readily mix:

 'When I first became politically involved I had already decided that poetry was the most compelling aspect of my life.
 That politics and poetry didn’t gel.
 And yet, there was always a nagging feeling that they should.
 For a long while I deliberately didn’t write poems that could be construed as having a political content....
 But by the late sixties, early seventies I was starting to tie the personal and the political together.
 Whereas initially I’d thought I could separate the two, with a little honest analysis I realised I couldn’t - and shouldn’t – and so from then on I tried not to.'
 1